 2 Points – Moving violation conviction in Texas or other state

 3 Points – Moving violation conviction that involved a collision in Texas or other state

 Do not wait for your traffic tickets Texas to escalate to more costly and lengthy consequences.
-Call Kelly McMahan Law at (512) 919-4273 to discuss how your violation can be handled.
+Contact Kelly McMahan Law to discuss how your violation can be handled.